Natural disasters happen in our backyard, and we want you to be prepared for any emergency.

 How long will it take to process my application and ship my Emergency Preparedness Kit?

-The application form closes February 26, 2023.
+The application form closed February 26, 2023.
 The MNA will only reach out to those selected for a kit to confirm mailing addresses are correct and eligible for shipping at the beginning of March.
-Total Prepare will begin shipments in middle to late March, with an estimated completion time of March 31, 2023.
+Total Prepare will begin shipments in early to mid May.

 Shipping will NOT be possible to P.O. boxes or rural road (RGE RD/TWP) mailing addresses due to the size, weight, and cost of the kits.
 Kits will require a signature upon delivery.